-The higher up in the air you go, the faster wind travels – so naturally the further from the ground a wind-turbines gets, the more efficient it can be.
-Thats why the idea of a flying wind-turbine is a such a win-win (or win-wind) proposition.
+The higher up in the air you go, the faster wind travels – so naturally the further from the ground a wind turbine gets, the more power it can produce.
+That’s why the idea of a flying wind-turbine is a such a win-win (or win-wind) proposition.
 Combining wind power with floating blimps, Selsam has been hard at work expanding the horizons of alternative energy with a revolutionary new breed of SuperTurbines that promise to take wind power to new heights.

 Resembling a field of wind-swept reeds swaying on the horizon, these floating wind spires boast an ultra-efficient design that flexes with the wind, taking advantage of air currents along the length of their shaft to generate electricity.
 Selsam’s prototypes produce 6000 watts in 32.5 mph winds – six times more power than a similarly sized seven foot single-rotor turbine can produce.
 The turbines can be easily deployed by land and by sea, and their effectiveness can be amplified even further via an air-born blimp.